 New Consensus works to develop and promote the Green New Deal, a World War Two-scale mobilization to fix America’s most pressing economic and environmental problems.
 We advise progressive leaders and organizations on both the background and implementation of a sweeping economic mobilization to build a clean and just economy.

 The Green New Deal will be the most ambitious and transformative national project since Franklin Roosevelt’s original New Deal and World War II economic mobilizations.

 The Green New Deal includes investments not only in communities and public infrastructure, but also in private industry to enable a sweeping transformation of our entire economy – with the public receiving appropriate ownership stakes and return on its investments.

 The plan calls on and enables our whole society to participate in a single great national aim: the rapid transition to a forward-looking society of broad opportunity, equal justice, productive prosperity, and environmental sustainability.

 The Green New Deal has five main goals:

 - achieve net-zero greenhouse gas emissions through a fair and just transition for all communities and workers;

-- create millions of good, high-wage jobs; and ensure prosperity and economic security for all people of the United States;
+- create millions of high-quality, high-wage jobs; and ensure prosperity and economic security for all people of the United States;

 - invest in the infrastructure and industry of the United States to sustainably meet the challenges of the 21st century;